Aston Martin: 2018–present: Listed on the London Stock Exchange

 On 31 January 2020 it was announced that Canadian billionaire and investor Lawrence Stroll was leading a consortium, Yew Tree Overseas Limited, who will pay £182 million in return for 16.7% stake in the company.
 The re-structuring includes a £318 million cash infusion through a new rights issue, generating a total of £500 million for the company.
 Stroll will also be named as chairman, replacing Penny Hughes.
 Swiss pharmaceutical magnate Ernesto Bertarelli and Mercedes-AMG Petronas F1 team principal and CEO Toto Wolff have also joined the consortium, acquiring 3.4% and 4.8% stakes, respectively.
 In March 2020, Stroll increased his stake in the company to 25%.

 On 26 May 2020, Aston Martin announced that Andy Palmer had stepped down as CEO.
 Tobias Moers of Mercedes-AMG will succeed him starting 1 August, with Keith Stanton as interim chief operating officer.
 In June 2020, the company announced that it cut out 500 jobs as a result of the poor sales, an outcome of the COVID-19 pandemic lockdown.
 In March 2021, executive chairman Lawrence Stroll stated that the company plans on building electric vehicles by 2025.
-In May 2022, Aston Martin named 76-year old Amedeo Felisa as the new chief executive officer, replacing Tobias Moers.
+In May 2022, Aston Martin named 76-year-old Amedeo Felisa as the new chief executive officer, replacing Tobias Moers.
 Roberto Fedeli was also announced as the new chief technical officer.

+In late 2020, Aston Martin was involved in a controversy in which it was accused of using a report to spread disputed information about electric vehicles in the wake of the UK's declaration to end the sale of combustion engine vehicles by 2030, with some in the media dubbing the controversy as "Astongate".
+In November 2020, a communications agency called Clarendon Communications published a report comparing the environmental impact of various powertrain options for cars.
+After the report received coverage from The Sunday Times and other publications, it emerged that the company had been set up in February that year and was registered under the name of Rebecca Stephens – the wife of James Stephens, who is the government affairs director of Aston Martin Lagonda.
+Citing a study by Polestar, the report stated that electric vehicles would need to be driven 48000 mi before they would have lower overall CO_{2} emissions than a petrol car.
+This statement was disputed by electric vehicle researcher Auke Hoekstra, who argued that the report underestimated the emissions from combustion engine vehicles and did not consider the emissions from creating petrol.
+According to him, a typical EV would need to drive 16,000–18,000 miles (25,700–30,000 km) to offset the emissions from manufacture.
+Bosch and a number of other companies were also involved with the report.